autoatml/autoplex/docs/user/installation/installation.md

 The first step you need to do is to set up a [MongoDB](https://www.mongodb.com/) database.
 Help and tips regarding the MongoDB installation can be found [here](https://materialsproject.github.io/fireworks/installation.html#install-mongodb).
 We recommend installing the [MongoDB community edition](https://www.mongodb.com/docs/manual/administration/install-community/).
-MongoDB also provides lots of [tutorials](https://www.mongodb.com/docs/manual/administration/self-managed-configuration-and-maintenance/) to setup and manage your database.
+MongoDB also provides lots of [installation guides](https://www.mongodb.com/docs/manual/administration/install-on-linux/#std-label-install-mdb-community-edition-linux) and [tutorials](https://www.mongodb.com/docs/manual/administration/self-managed-configuration-and-maintenance/) to setup and manage your database.
 For a Kick-start with MongoDB, we also provide a [MongoDB tutorial](../mongodb.md).
 Also consider asking your IT administration for help.